Nicejinux/spectacle/README.md

 If no LICENSE exists please contact Eric Czarny <eczarny@gmail.com>.

-# Add something by [Nicejinux] [3]
+# Partition Config by [Nicejinux] [3]

-Add split ratio configuration on Preference.
+Added partition ratio configuration.

-so, You can change split ratio. (left/right and top/bottom)
+so, You can change partition ratio on Preference. (left/right and top/bottom)

 If you find a bug about this feature,
 Please, contact me by email <nicejinux@gmail.com>